wotakumoe/wotaku/guides/mado.md

 ---
 title: Madokami Joining Guide
 customDescription: The Joining guide for Madokami through IRC.
-Also how to download stuff fromm Madokami.
+Also how to download stuff from Madokami.
 outline: [2,3]
 ---